 Chronic insomnia in particular is frequently confused with DSWPD .
 The two entities can usually be distinguished by asking patients about what happens when they are allowed to sleep according to their desired sleep-wake schedule.
 Patients with insomnia generally have difficulty initiating sleep regardless of designated sleep time, whereas patients with DSWPD typically can initiate sleep readily when allowed to sleep at desired times.
-(See "Clinical features and diagnosis of insomnia", section on 'Clinical features'.)
+(See "Clinical features and diagnosis of insomnia in adults", section on 'Clinical features'.)

 MANAGEMENT — Management of delayed sleep-wake phase disorder (DSWPD) consists primarily of behavioral modifications aimed at gradually advancing bedtimes and rise times to a schedule that aligns with social and occupational constraints, and avoiding poor sleep habits that may exacerbate the problem.
 Timed melatonin and light therapy, which can help realign the circadian rhythm, are options in refractory patients.